gclen/abcs-of-data-science/_posts/2020-10-18-n-is-for-natural-language-processing.md

 ##### Tokenization

 Tokenization is where we split some text into tokens (e.g. words).
 Taking a sentence and splitting it into words seems simple enough right?
 It’s easy enough to split a sentence on spaces and then use the resulting words.
 There are also more sophisticated tokenization techniques which will split within words (e.g. turning #datascience into “#” and “datascience”).
-This is also related to **sentence breaking** where you try to find the sentence boundaries in large pieces of text.
+This is also related to **chunking** where you try to find the sentence boundaries in large pieces of text.
 How you tokenize a sentence also depends on the language.
 For example, a language like German which has a tendency to make new words by combining a bunch of existing words.
 You might want to split the new word into its original components.

 Related to tokenization is the notion of **n-grams**.
 These are sequences of tokens which have n elements.
 For example, if we split the sentence “the dog loves treats” into bigrams (n=2) we would have